Varun3062/mesa-ug-game/README.md

 # Mesa UG Game

-A single player web game built with React and TypeScript.
+A single player web game built with React and TypeScript, optimized for Replit hosting.

 ## Features